Bead work by Trip Charbs, former Art of Managing Your Career participant (tripcharbs.com).

 Sounding The Drum – Drum Circles

-In partnership with Manitoba Moon Voices, Creative Manitoba Indigenous Programs hosts twice monthly hand drum circles with guest speakers, artists, elders and musicians at Thunderbird House.
+In partnership with Manitoba Moon Voices, Creative Manitoba Indigenous Programs hosts twice monthly hand drum circles with guest speakers, artists, elders and musicians.
 We honour traditional knowledge, practice the art, and sound the drum.
 The drum circles are free to everyone in the community, members of Manitoba Moon Voices and members of Creative Manitoba

 Art Of Managing Your Career Indigenous Perspectives